Nick-12956/Copy_Type/README.md

 - Enter `1` to auto-type the recent clipboard text.
 Choose a typing speed (1–10).
 Modes:
   - Normal: types text as-is.
   - Coding: preserves line structure and sends Enter/Home between lines.
-- Enter `2` to extract text from an image (image must be in the script folder).
-Enter the image filename when prompted.
-- Enter `3` to capture currently selected text (you get 5 seconds to select/highlight), then the program restores clipboard and types the captured selection.
+- Enter `2` to capture currently selected text (you get 5 seconds to select/highlight), then the program restores clipboard and types the captured selection.

 Important: The program emulates keyboard input — focus the target window before the 5-second countdown ends so the typed text lands in the right place.